julianofinck/lernen/AutoCAD.md

 # AutoCAD
-It is a commercial computer-aided design and drafting software application released in 1982.
+> AutoCAD is a commercial Computer-Aided Design and drafting software application released in 1982.

-After installation, add [Autodesk Genuine Service](https://youtu.be/xqEnDpikZdw) by extracting `Autodesk Genuine Service.rar`, run it, click on "remove".
-Done!

-### 2d 3d Tutorial _Create a house project_ with Awais Mirza
+### "Create a house project" Tutorial with Awais Mirza
 Content of the [video](https://youtu.be/-7hrElZrul4):
 - Lines, Circles, Rectangles
 - Hatching